epifluidlab/epifluidlab.github.io/news/index.md

   tooltip: Published works
 ---

+- 08/25/2022: Drs.
+Hailu Fu and Li Wang’s work on single-molecule GTAGMe-seq is selected as the reviewer’s choice (top 10% of total abstracts) by ASHG 2022!

 - 08/01/2022: Dr. Yaping Liu received the Maximizing Investigators' Research Award (MIRA) (R35) for the next five years from NIGMS.

 - 06/07/2022: Dr. Yaping Liu received the Center for Pediatric Genomics (CPG) Pilot Award from Cincinnati Children’s Hospital Medical Center for single-cell multi-omics.